 Less than 20 miles from DC in Waldorf, MD, Shlagel Farms is one of the more popular pick-your-own strawberry places in the area, their season always beginning before other area farms, and because that’s the only PYO they offer.
-The fields will open the weekend of April 29-30 and should yield berries until early June.
+The fields are expected to open around May 1 and should yield berries until early June.
 While there, you can also purchase bedded plants grown in their greenhouse, romp on the playground, and treat the kids (and yourself) to ice cream.
-You can also pick up something up to cook for dinner — Shlagel now also offers farm raised beef, pork, and chicken!
+You can also pick up something up to cook for dinner — Shlagel also offers farm raised beef, pork, and chicken!
 Shlagel’s is open for PYO from 8am – 6pm seven days a week.
 Follow them on Facebook to stay updated on their pickings.

 Westmoreland Berry Farm

-The farm in Virginia’s historic Northern Neck just started their PYO season in their strawberry fields and are welcoming visitors daily.
+The farm in Virginia’s historic Northern Neck kicks off their PYO season in their strawberry fields in May, welcoming visitors daily.
 Come June, the rest of the berries (black, blue, rasp, and cherries) will become ready for picking, and peaches, nectarines, and plums won’t be far behind (see their approximate schedule here).
 Along with PYO, there are goats to visit and play areas for kids.
 Picking hours are Wednesday – Sunday 10am – 5pm.
+2020 Update: Permanently closed.

 Great Country Farms

 At the foothills of the Blue Ridge Mountains in the Shenandoah Valley, Great Country offers much more than just pick-your-own opportunities.
 The farm is well known for its big seasonal festivals and fun farm-themed attractions.
 A hayride takes you out to the picking fields, and kids might spy an emu or goat on the way.
 Visitors also have access to the barnyard, mazes, a cow train, and jumping pillow.
-Their u-pick strawberry fields open in late May, and you can get updates on them via Facebook and Twitter.
+Their u-pick strawberry fields will open in mid-late May, and you can get updates on them via Facebook and Twitter.
 Asparagus is available at the same time, and more berries, plums, tomatoes, okra, green beans, and hot peppers will follow in late spring and summer.
-The weekends of May 27-28 and June 2-3 are the annual Strawberry Jubilee with live music, pie eating contests, tart tosses, tasty food, and more.
-Babies 9-12 months can compete in the diaper derby, a crawl to the finish line, to compete for great prizes.
+The weekends of May 25-27 and June 1-2 are the annual Strawberry Jubilee with live music, pie eating contests, tart tosses, tasty food, and more.
+Apple season begins in late summer and goes into fall, and with it comes the Apple Gala and Cider Fest from August 31 – September 29.
 Admission to Great Country is $8/child $10/adult on weekdays, and $10/child $12/adult on festival weekends.
 Open daily 9am- 6pm.

 With three locations in Northern Virginia, Wegmeyer offers varying strawberry picking experiences as the settings differ at each.
 PYO at a historic homestead in Hamilton, then set up lunch at a picnic table (BYO) and let the kids play on a John Deere tractor slide and playground.
 At Oatlands, the patch and era-themed attire at the historic mansion will whisk you back to the 1800’s, and while visiting the patch is free, you can purchase tour passes for the garden and/or mansion.
 And at Gilbert’s Corner, enjoy strawberry picking in its most natural state; the no-fuss location is perfect for a simple outing.
-PYO started at the Gilbert’s Corner location, and the other two should follow soon.
+The PYO season will begin at all three locations in May.
 Check the website for updates, hours, and directions.

 Mackintosh Fruit Farm

 The family-owned farm in the Shenandoah Valley will open to the public in late May (check the website or call for an update) with access to their strawberry fields, then blueberries, peaches, brambles, apples, and paw paw.
 Plan on lunch while you’re there — along with fruits and veggies, the farm also offers a variety of menu items prepared fresh every day from their own produce.
 Walk it all off afterward along a trail that winds through the fields and woods of the farm and let the kids play it off on the playground.
-This year’s hours have yet to be confirmed, but last year they were open Wednesday through Sunday from 8am – 6pm, plus Memorial Day, Labor Day, and Columbus Day.
+Hours are 8am – 6pm, Wednesday through Sunday, plus Memorial Day, Labor Day, and Columbus Day.

 About an hour’s drive from DC in Howard County, Larriland Farms always gets great reviews for both it’s produce and beauty.
-The pick-your-own season opens on May 20 this year, and they’ll have the full spectrum of berries following soon after, just about every variety of peaches, and loads of veggies available from June – October, too.
+The pick-your-own season is expected to start with strawberries in late May/early June this year, and they’ll have the full spectrum of berries following soon after, just about every variety of peaches, and loads of veggies available from June – October, too.
+Apple picking is expcected to begin August 31 with Honey Crisps.
 (See the list and view schedules on the website.)
 Larriland employs Integrated Pest Management, meaning pesticides are a last resort, to keep pests below an acceptable level with minimum harmful impact on the environment.
 Summer hours are Tuesdays 9am – 8pm, Wednesday to Friday 9am – 6pm, Saturday & Sunday 9am – 5pm.

 The farm might be best known for it’s Halloween and Easter extravaganzas, but they have a bounty of great crops, too.
 Strawberry fields will be open to visitors everyday, expecting to start in late May.
 Following soon after are more berries and sugar snap and English peas.
 Potatoes, apples, and pumpkins come later.
-The Farm Park with the giant slides, a nature trail, and our farm animals opens May 12, but picking fields won’t open until late May or early June.
+The Farm Park with the giant slides, a nature trail, and our farm animals can be enjoyed along with the PYO ops.
+And Bunnyland is still open April 27-28!
 Hours are Tuesday – Sunday, 9:30am – 6pm.
 Admission is $3.
 Stay updated on their status by following on Facebook and Twitter.

-Across the river in Fauquier County, VA, Hollin Farms strawberry picking season dates are still TBD, but once open will last several weeks.
+Across the river in Fauquier County, VA, Hollin Farms strawberry picking season will begin in late May and will last several weeks.
 Hours are 9am – 4pm Wednesday through Sunday, and they recommend calling ahead to confirm that picking fields are open.
 But, wait, the PYO doesn’t stop with strawberries!
 Other spring crops that you’re welcome to gather include lettuce, peas, arugula, bok choy, radishes, Swiss chard.
 Come summer, peaches, plums, blackberries, red raspberries, sour cherries, and summer veggies are available.
-Fall brings apples, home-grown Pumpkin Patch, fall vegetables, potatoes, and dig-your-own peanuts.
+Apples are ready late summer, and fall brings the Pumpkin Patch, autumn vegetables, potatoes, and dig-your-own peanuts.
 And a special P.S. to meat lovers: they pride themselves on their grass-fed beef.

 Green Truck Farm/Hartland Farm

 Green Truck and Hartland Farms are located out I-66 less than an hour from DC (Green Truck is situated at the entrance to Hartland).
-Their strawberries are expected to be ready for picking the last week of May.
+Their strawberries will be ready for picking in May.
 The rest of their PYO offerings run the berry gamut along with tomatoes, winter squash, and pumpkins.
 And at Hartland, you can get berries, then peaches, apples, and pumpkins later in the year.

-Strawberry season in the popular pick-your-own locale will open in June (exact date still TBD).
-More berries, peaches, apples, and pumpkins come later.
+Homestead no longer grows strawberries, so their PYO season will begin a little later than other area farms.
+The first crop will be tart cherries in June, and other berries will be ripe and ready soon after.
+Peaches, apples, and pumpkins come later.
 Along with PYO, there are animals to visit (goats, pigs, and chickens), and watching the goats clamber along the goat-walk is always a trip for kids.
 Homestead also scores high on scenery — the lovely pastoral setting in Montgomery County makes you feel like you’re way more than 20 miles from the city.
 When open, the farm operates seven days a week, and PYO hours are 9am – 5pm.
 You can sign up to receive weekly updates by email to stay up to date on their crops.

 This Gaitherburg, MD, locale is a great place for apple picking come late summer and fall.
 The varieties are plentiful, and the scenery is lovely.
 After parking, it’s a 5-10 minute walk to the orchard.
 Last time we visited, there was a little tent set up where staff offered apple tastings and info about the apples and orchard.
 Hours are Fridays 12-5pm, and Saturdays & Sundays, 9am – 5pm.
 Pick-your-own pricing is by the peck — $15/half peck, $22/peck, $38/bushel and that includes entry fee for two.
 It’s $5/guest after that.